S3gmentati0nFault/Slides/slides.md

 ## Atos vs Gunrock \[Yux22\]

-Atos is compared to the BSP framework Gunrock (which was first revealed in 2018), and the performance can be quite a bit better, despite the drawbacks of the reuse approach required by the speculative behavior of the algorithms.
+Atos is compared to the BSP framework Gunrock (which was first revealed in 2018), and the images below show a performance uplift, despite the good number of recalculations required by the nondeterministic approach of the framework.

-In the images below we see the compute time of different configurations for the Atos framework compared with a simulation of Gunrock (left), in ms, and the amount of repeated calculations due to speculation on the right.
+Below we can see the compute time of different configurations for the Atos framework compared with a simulation of Gunrock (left), in ms, and the amount of repeated calculations due to speculation on the right.

 <div class="himg" style="margin-top:30px">
     <img width="50%" src="img/runtimes_atos.png">